 Papers Nomenclature Duration Max.
 Marks Min.
 Pass Marks Paper-I Advanced General Psychology 3 Hrs.
-75 Paper-II Social Psychology 3 Hrs.
-75 120 Paper-III Developmental Psychology 3 Hrs.
+75 IVIAIINS Paper-II Social Psychology 3 Hrs.
+75 Paper-III Developmental Psychology 3 Hrs.
 75 120 Paper-IV Statistical Foundations in Psychology 3 Hrs.
-75 Practicals 3 Hrs.
-100 40.
+75 Practical 3 Hrs.
+100 40

+NOTE:-
-1. There will be four theory Papers in Psychology in B.A.
-Honour Part-I. It would be common for Arts and Science.
-Each paper will be of 3 hours.
-It would comprise 3 Sections A, B and C and would cover the entire course content of the paper.

-Section-A will contain 10 questions of 20 words consisting of 1.5 marks each.
-Thus, Part-A will be of 15 marks.

-Section-B will contain 7 questions of 50 words each, out of which students are required to attempt 5 questions.
+- 1. There will be 4 Theory Papers in Psychology in B.A.
+Honours Part-I. Each paper will be of 3 hours.
+There will be a common paper for Arts and Science.
+There will be 3 Sections A, B and C in all the papers and will cover the entire course content of the paper. - Section-A will contain 10 questions of 20 words consisting of 1.5 marks each.
+Thus, Part-A will be of 15 marks. - Section-B will contain 7 questions of 50 words each, out of which students are required to attempt 5 questions.
 Each question will be of 3 marks.
-Thus, Part-B will be of 15 marks.

-Section-C will contain 3 long questions each with internal choice.
+Thus, Part-B will be of 15 marks. - Section-C will contain 3 long questions each with internal choice.
 Each question will be of 15 marks.

 Thus, Part-C will be of 45 marks.